benhar-dev/mobject-io/docs/README.md

 ## Getting started

-When using any of the examples, you must first prepare your project with 2 simple steps.
+In the guide examples may be marked __cyclic__ or __Asynchronous__.
+In order to use any of these examples, you must first prepare your project with 2 simple steps.

 1. Add the mobject-core library
 2. In every Program POU which is called by a Task, you must make a variable of type Task and call this cyclically in the body.